 A Very British Coup

-Given the probability of Boris Johnson becoming the next unelected Prime Minister very soon, the fact that he has now hung his hat on a ‘No Deal Brexit’ this October, under WTO rules and tariffs, is merely an elaborate political charade.
+Given that Boris Johnson is the new unelected Prime Minister, the fact that he has now hung his hat on a ‘No Deal Brexit’ this October and prorogued Parliament, might well be an elaborate political charade.

 The reality of the situation is that Britain left the EU on March the 29th by operation of the 2017 Act, as every MP who passed it into law it has no excuse for not knowing.

-However, those who wanted to retain the unaccountable power authorized by EU legislation, will succeed in a very British coup, if the provisions of the 2017 Act are not upheld.
+Moreover, those who wanted to bring the unaccountable power authorized by EU legislation into UK Law, will succeed in a very British coup and this country will be at the mercy of authoritarian rule.